 Break out the Aqua Net!
 REWIND: Celebrating the Music of the 80s takes audiences back in time on a fun-filled musical journey of hits from the decade when parachute pants were cool and big hair was in style.
 Backed by a rock band and fabulous vocalists, your HSO will bring you music by artists like Wham, U2, INXS, Kool and the Gang, REM, Billy Joel – and much more!
 Conducted by Adam Boyles.More Information ?

-Grass Passes and Table Subscriptions are on sale beginning April 2, and are available by visiting the Bushnell Box Office, 166 Capitol Avenue, Hartford, between the hours of 10 am and 5 pm, or by calling 860-987-5900.
-Single tickets go on sale May 21, and will be available at the Box Office, by phone, or online.
+Grass Passes and Table Subscriptions are available by visiting the Bushnell Box Office, 166 Capitol Avenue, Hartford, between the hours of 10 am and 5 pm, or by calling 860-987-5900.
+Single tickets are available at the Box Office, by phone, or online.
 On-site Simsbury Meadows Performing Arts Center hours are below.

 Grass Passes may be used in any combination for any concerts in the 2018 Talcott Mountain Music Festival; attendees may bring Grass Passes straight to the gate for admission.

 Adult Grass Pass: 10 adult lawn tickets are $250 (save $50 off gate prices)

 Adult Half Grass Pass: 5 adult lawn tickets are $125 (save $25 off gate prices)